 There are a few simple requirements to determine eligibility for this course:

 - You must be at least 18 years of age at the time of the course.

 - You must have medical insurance, and provide proof of such insurance to us to complete your reservation.

 - We have no citizenship requirements.
 Anyone is welcome to apply.
 You must obtain visas independently if necessary.

 - You do not need any training in biology – our course is structured to accommodate people from a variety of backgrounds.

 - Courses have a maximum capacity of 12 participants.
 If you are concerned that you will lose your spot, please contact us to confirm how many spots we have left.

 - Course readings: These are to be read before the course to serve as a basis of discussion and debate during the course.
+Reading assignments are subject to slight modification until November 1.
 Files will be mailed to course attendees one month before the course start date.
-A full list will be announced by September 21, 2017.
+Download the reading list

 - Download our Sexual and Gender-Based Policy: HERE

 Breakfasts will be provided at your hotel while in Mysore and Bangalore.
 However, individual lunches and dinners in Mysore and Bangalore will not be covered by the program.
 We do this to avoid conflict when it comes to eating, since people have very different ideas on what constitutes a good meal.
 Meals are very affordable; for e.g., a very fancy dinner at a very nice restaurant will cost ~$10.
 All other meals can be purchased for much less than that amount.
 You will thus be responsible for approximately 3 or 4 meals during the travel days of the course.
 Scholarship students – all your food will be covered by the course, including meals in Bangalore and Mysore.